 2) Get some fresh air and exercise

 The best way to reset if you’re feeling a bit bogged down with thoughts of work is to do some exercise – even better if you can get outside to do it.
 At the moment I either exercise in the morning or after work and I find it a great way to get myself in a different head space; you do your workout, you take a shower and get into your comfies and you’re ready to enjoy the evening.
-Even if you don’t want to exercise a brisk walk will have the same effect.
-Plus it has the added benefit of lots of fresh air!
+Even if you don’t want to commit to some full-on cardio you could try an evening stretch routine or take a a brisk walk around that block to get the same effect, with the added benefit of lots of fresh air!
 Plug in your headphones, choose your favourite podcast (here’s mine) and feel your worries slip away.

 3) Set yourself up for the next day

 Creating a powerful evening routine isn’t just about having a relaxing evening.
 It’s also about setting yourself up for success and productivity the next day too.
 What do you want to achieve tomorrow and how can you put the steps in place to achieve that tonight?
 That might be cooking a healthy meal that you can use as leftovers for lunch the next day – or or it might be putting a wash on to ensure you’ve got your gym stuff ready for the morning.
 No excuses to bail on your workout, right?

 Whatever you need to do, make sure you tackle those life admin jobs that will make tomorrow that little bit easier.
 Thinking long-term, practising gratitude is also a really important part of your evening routine.
 Oprah swears by writing a nightly gratitude list every evening, and says that it makes her show up as a better version of herself each day, because what she does can’t be “phoned in”.
 As one of the most successful women in the world, I’m listening.
 See below.